bmanjunath/bmanjunath.github.io/index.md

 title: Automation with Manjunath
 ---

-Welcome to **Automation with Manjunath** — your go-to blog to learn **Playwright automation from zero to pro**.
+> 🚀 Welcome to **Automation with Manjunath**!

-Here, you’ll find step-by-step tutorials, beginner guides, and real-world examples to get started with automation testing quickly.
+> Learn **Playwright automation from zero to pro** with step-by-step tutorials, beginner guides, and real-world examples.

 ---